kuangyu0801/kuangyu0801.github.io/README.md

 - ex. people buy new smartphone every two and three years but pay  spotify and netflix every month

 ### Keysight-MediaTek 5G NR Data Demo Camp in Beijing (STAR code: 5G On-site)
--
+- **
 - **Situation**: Keysight-MediaTek starts their first 5G NR Data Demo Camp in Beijing.
 Deadline are approaching for we only have 10 days to finish before the new year, and delay would result in next developping stage.
 -  **Task**: Cannot provide a testable file for testing.
 By that time DSP and MCU bin files are conflicting with each other with all sorts of error and , the code-base is very
--  **Action**:  I took the liberty of merging the code on my own and testing
+-  **Action**:  I took the liberty of merging the code on my own, creating local branches, submitting individual IT testing.
+After comfirming a solid bin, I use this for testing.
 -  **Result**:  The load worked and we can proceed with further developing and verification

 ### Projects from Android